-Ecuador Visa Requirements 2026: Updated Income Thresholds and What They Mean
+Ecuador Visa Requirements 2026: New Income Rules

 The 2026 SBU is $482 and every visa threshold just moved.